roboticist-tav/diego_documentation/docs/metaphysic/funct/parse.md

 | <a name="at"></a> `_at(`*`index`*`)`<br>`_at()` | Provides the element at index *index* |

-...or using programming logic from an array (for instance)...
+…or using programming logic from an array (for instance)…

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`add_waypoint()_load()_array(`*`moniker`*`);`

-...or from a json string...
+…or from a json string…

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`add_waypoint()_load()_json(`*`moniker`*`);`